 The ninth Organisation of African Unity (OAU) summit meeting was opened in rabat on Monday (12 June) by King Hassan of Morocco.

-The ninth Organisation of African Unity (OAU) summit meeting was opened in rabat on Monday (12 June) by King Hassan of Morocco.
+Background: The ninth Organisation of African Unity (OAU) summit meeting was opened in rabat on Monday (12 June) by King Hassan of Morocco.
 The conference, attended by 22 heads of state, will discuss the eradication of colonial and racist regimes.

 There are, however, some notable absentees from the conference including President Anwar Sadat of Egypt and Muammar Gaddafi of Libya, despite the fact that the Arab-Israeli conflict is high on the 17-point agenda.
 Also absent are President Houphouet-Boigny of the Ivory Coast and Kamuzu Banda of Malawi--both Champions of a dialogue between black Africa and South Africa.
 This controversial issue is not on the agenda.